RonikaSeda/Python/README.md

 1. Run the Python code in your preferred development environment.
 2. Choose a coffee type (espresso, latte, cappuccino).
-3. If desired, insert coins to cover the cost.
+3. Insert coins to cover the cost.
 4. if needed you can check remaining stock by typing 'report'
 5. Enjoy your freshly prepared coffee!
 6. ... and do not forget to turn 'off' the coffee machine :)